yasinnaal/yasinnaal/README.md

 ##### Hi there 👋 I'm Yasin a passionate SAP ERP ABAP developer and consultant with both technical and functional experience.

-- 🔭 I’m currently working on ...
+- :floppy_disk: I’m currently working on ...
 SAP ERP
-- 🌱 I’m currently learning ...
+- :rocket: I’m currently learning ...
 Secret
 - 👯 I’m looking to collaborate on ...
 SAP ERP, Business enablement, Digital Transformation.
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 SAP ERP, ABAP, or anything... :yellow_heart: